-Specifically, Bitcoin transfers also incur lower fees.
+Specifically, crypto transfers also incur lower fees.
 Australian automaker Tomcar uses cryptocurrency to pay its suppliers.
-Three partners in Israel and Taiwan currently accept Tomcar payments using Bitcoin.
+Three partners in Israel and Taiwan currently accept Tomcar payments using cryptocurrency.

 Supplier agreements signed by Tomcar use standard terms.
 The benefit lies in the cost savings.
 On the other hand, the company takes care not to carry on too much cryptocurrency.
 Although crypto is foreign, it is seen by some national governments as a way for companies to invest.
 Consequently, companies may be subject to taxation on crypto holdings.

 Companies may take advantage of distributed ledger systems (blockchains) to record product status at each production level.
 The records are permanent and unchangeable.
 They allow every product to be traced towards its source.
 Global retailer Walmart uses blockchain to keep track of pork sales in China.
 The program lets the company see where each piece of meat comes from, every stage of processing and storage in the supply chain, and the sell-by date of the items.
 The organization will also see which samples are affected, and who purchased them, in the case of a product recall.

 This example demonstrates how blockchain can be used to organizations of any size.
 To put it another way, blockchain is not just for the big players.
 Smart contracts are used for the recycling of surplus electricity from solar panels.
 The Transactive Grid is a programming platform on blockchain to supervise and reallocate energy in a micro-grid in the neighborhood.
 The software automates renewable energy purchasing and selling to save both costs and emissions.
 The method takes advantage of the Ethereum blockchain network, specifically designed to create and execute smart contracts.

 RFID tags are widely used for storing product information within the supply chain.
 IT systems can automatically read the tags and then process them.
 So the logic goes; why not use them in logistics for smart contracts?